-The course is assessed using a combination of an externally mark examination and internally assessed coursework tasks.
+The course is assessed using a combination of an externally marked examination and internally assessed coursework tasks.

-The examination is taken at the end of Year 11 and is worth 40% of the final grade.
+The examination is taken at the end of year 11 and is worth 40% of the final grade.

-The coursework tasks will be taken during Year 10 and Year 11 and combine for the remaining 60% of the final grade.
+The coursework tasks will be taken during year 10 and year 11 and combine for the remaining 60% of the final grade.

 This course results in an equivalent to a single GCSE.
 It is relevant to everyone, but particularly to those considering a future in working in the health sector (e.g. care, nursing, paramedic) or the social care sector (e.g. care, rehabilitation, early years, counselling, support worker, social work).
+Remember, this course is linked to the care and support of ADULTS only.